 Before starting any excavation activity, we recommend the consumer contact Dial Before You Dig for cable and pipe location plans for the property, and refer to the plans.
-See our position statement Damage to infrastructure or property for more information.
+See our guidance on Damage to infrastructure or property -in detail for more information.

 Hazardous, inconvenient, or temporary infrastructure